gminh715/vocab-mate-backend/README.md

 | `npm run test:e2e` | Run E2E tests in `test/e2e/` |
 | `npm run prisma:verify-review-migrations` | Verify migrations in a disposable PostgreSQL schema |

-## ⚠️ Operational notes

-- Import, parsing, AI enrichment, and review AI calls run synchronously.
-There is no queue, scheduler, or automatic publication.
-- Guardian throttling is process-local.
-- `HealthModule` has no HTTP health-check handler.
-- No Dockerfile or deployment manifest is included.

 ## 📄 License